Bible verses about: Wealth, Desire for

 and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.
 Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.

-Not that I speak in regard to need, for I have learned in whatever state I am, to be content:
+Not that I speak in regard to need, for I have learned in whatever state I am, to be content: I know how to be abased, and I know how to abound.
+Everywhere and in all things I have learned both to be full and to be hungry, both to abound and to suffer need.

 'You shall not covet your neighbor's wife; and you shall not desire your neighbor's house, his field, his male servant, his female servant, his ox, his donkey, or anything that is your neighbor's."